juerkkil/securityheaders/README.md

 # securityheaders
 Python script to check HTTP security headers

 Same functionality as securityheaders.io but as Python script.
 Also checks some server/version headers.
+Written and tested using Python 2.7.

 With minor modifications could be used as a library for other projects.